Relation as the Essence of Existence

 <dnr:layout type="forceDirected">

-<dnr:attribute name="description" value="Force-directed layout for visualizing relationships." />
+<dnr:attribute name="description" value="Force-directed layout for K-group and theorem relationships."/>

 </dnr:layout>